Zren/zren.github.io/_posts/2018-11-17-exploring-plasmas-systray-widget.md

 ![](https://i.imgur.com/ZRdC5zC.png)

 Now lets move the popup to the right side of the screen.
-We'll set the dialogs x-coordinate to be the "width of the screen" minus "width of the dialog".
+We'll set the dialog's x-coordinate to be the "width of the screen" minus "width of the dialog".
 Don't forget to add the import to the top of the file!

 {% highlight qml %}
 import QtQuick.Window 2.2